And Changing My Life.

 I played football and stick ball in the streets and never realized anyone ever did anything differently.

-As I got older I was told by my high school teachers I was tone deaf, had no chance of ever playing or singing music and that at the yearly Holiday Play.
-I was to simply move my lips and never dare to sing a single note.
-As for High School Band, no chance of that…
+As I got older, I was told by my high school teachers that I was tone deaf, had no chance of ever playing or singing music.
+At the yearly Holiday Play, I was to simply move my lips and never dare to sing a single note.
+As for the High School Band, no chance of that…

 At the tender age of 65 I retired to a beautiful home in the mountains of western North Carolina.
 Quite a change from the twin cities of New York and Los Angeles where I spent my time working and living.
 Once here I decided, after hearing so much music, to give it a try…it was life altering.